 The system error LED is turned on when an error is detected.
-If the system error LED is on, remove the cover and check the diagnostic panel LEDs.
+If the system error LED is on, remove the cover and check the diagnostic panel LEDs (found in the upper right corner of the processor).
 The following is a complete list of diagnostic panel LEDs followed by the FRU/Action for correcting the problem.
-The following chart is valid only when the system error LED is on.